-- "Lemons", "Mandarins" or "Oranges" if the produce is not visible from the outside. - "Mixture of citrus fruit" or equivalent denomination and common names of the different species, in case of a mixture of citrus fruit of distinctly different species. - For oranges, name of the variety, and/or the respective variety group in the case of "Navels", and "Valencias". - For "Satsumas" and "Clementines", the common name of the species is required and the name of the variety is optional. - For other mandarins and hybrids thereof, the name of the variety is required. - For lemons: the name of the variety is optional.
+"Lemons", "Limes", "Persian limes", "Mexican limes", "Indian sweet limes"/"Palestine sweet limes", "Mandarins", "Oranges, "Grapefruit", "Pummelos"/Shaddock" if the produce is not visible from the outside.

+"Mixture of citrus fruit" or equivalent denomination and common names of the different species, in case of a mixture of citrus fruit of distinctly different species.

+The use of preserving agents or any other chemical substance liable to leave a foreign smell on the skin of the fruit is permitted where it is compatible with the applicable Union provisions.

+The use of preserving agents or any other chemical substance liable to leave a foreign smell on the skin of the fruit is permitted where it is compatible with the applicable Union provisions.

+These marking provisions do not apply to sales packages presented in packages.
+However, they do apply to sales packages presented separately.

+For oranges, name of the variety, and/or the respective variety group in the case of "Navels", and "Valencias".

+For "Satsumas" and "Clementines", the common name of the species is required and the name of the variety is optional.

+For other mandarins and hybrids thereof, the name of the variety is required.

+For all other species: the name of the variety is optional.

 The name of a variety may be replaced by a synonym.
-A trade name may only be given in addition to the variety or the synonym.
+A trade name19 may only be given in addition to the variety or the synonym.